dstoianov/WebDriverWithProxy/README.md

 WebDriverWithProxy
 ==================

-How to use Proxy with WebDriver or RemoteWebDriver
+How to use Proxy with WebDriver and RemoteWebDriver